 In a substitute breach notice published on its website, the incident was referred to as a malware attack that damaged the medical records of specific patients.
 Quick action was taken to limit the infection and its systems were restored; however, the medical records corrupted by the malware could not be rescued and have been forever lost.

-The corrupted records incorporated patients’ names, addresses, telephone numbers, health insurance data, and diagnosis and treatment details.
+The corrupted records included patients’ names, addresses, telephone numbers, health insurance data, and diagnosis and treatment details.
 All patients impacted by the incident were existing or former patients of Dr. K. Matthew Warnock.

 Externally-hired forensic investigators were brought in to assist with the investigation and found no evidence of unauthorized data access or exfiltration of data.
 Fondren Orthopedic Group is looking over data security policies and procedures and will be bolstering its security protocols to improve resilience to malware attacks.
 Impacted patients have been notified and advised that they will need to complete new patient forms and supply details of their medical histories when they next attend Dr. Warnock.